 4+1 Views Model

-4+1 views model is an information organization framework; it consists of logical, process, development, and physical knowledge of an application, and end-user perspective information.
+4+1 views model is an information organization framework; it includes logical, process, development, physical layout and end-user perspective information of an application.

 A view is an aspect (subpart) of information.

 A notion is a way of representing information.